Federal Glass Company

 “F within a shield” trademark

-The “F inside a shield” logo was first used in 1932, according to the U.S. Patent & Trademark Office records, but as researcher/ author Marg Iwen reported in her article on Federal, the mark is shown in catalogs as early as 1927.
+The “F inside a shield” logo was first used by Federal Glass Company in 1932, according to the U.S. Patent & Trademark Office records, but as researcher/ author Marg Iwen reported in her article on Federal, the mark is shown in catalogs as early as 1927.
 How late this mark was used seems open to question, as some research sources seem to imply the mark was phased out around 1958, which was when Federal Glass merged with Federal Paper Board Company, Inc. (based in Montvale, New Jersey).
 The merger took place in June of that year.

 However, judging from empirical evidence, it seems more likely the “F in a shield” was used all the way up to 1979 when the factory closed down production.
 Some glass items made for the United States Bicentennial (1976) are marked with the “Shield F”.